 Geo-blocking is the restriction of online content based on geographic location.
 If you have ever come across a video on YouTube which didn’t play, stating that it’s not available in your region, or have wanted to watch a show or movie online which was not available in your location, you have suffered from geo-blocking.
+But you can use tools like VPN to unblock it.

 Geo-blocking can be a source of much frustration for regular internet users, whether they’re trying to read a particular news site or watch their favourite TV shows from abroad.
 In this article, we will look at why geo-blocking exists, how it works, and the ways in which you can avoid it.